rbisdorff/Digraph3/docSphinx/_build/html/_sources/techDoc.rst.txt

      Some common methods and tools for computing with integer numbers.

 * :ref:`bachetNumbers-label`
-     Implementation of the bipolar-valued base 3 Bachet integers
+     Implementation of the bipolar-valued base 3 Bachet integers with abstract BachetNumbers class

 * :ref:`bipolarValuedSets-label`
      Implementation of the bipolar-valued base 3 Bachet integers